Each semester, you'll work with an advisor to choose the courses you need to earn a degree.

 - One or two courses in your selected major or in an area of interest if you are undeclared.

-After filling out the form, proceed to the Programs and Services section.
+Proceed to the Programs and Services section.

 Look at the Undergraduate Catalog to get familiar with courses and general academic procedures.
 You'll also find more information on advising and on student responsibilities.
 Remember, you must complete your course schedule before attending an Orientation Session.